mef21/GirlsWhoCode/Variables.md

 To change “ice cream and french fries” you have to change it in three different places (too much work)!

 X = ice cream and french fries

+I like X
+You like X
+My neighbor likes X

+## In Python
+Variable Names:
+* Separate words by _
+* Make them descriptive
+* Cannot start with number or symbol (!, @, etc.)